tokenika/tokenika.github.io/reviews/bitcoin/index.md

 > Craig has more knowledge than just about anyone else I've come across in the field.
 Certainly of Bitcoin, and a lot besides.
 Here's the clanger: Craig S Wright has the capability to integrate many diverse fields.
 He's a polymath, which is the roadblock that stops most others no matter how good they are at their select discipline.
 That's what I mean by transcendent financial cryptographer on this blog (...).
 It's not about what you know, it's about how you integrate the disparate, discordant fields together.

 Mimo niewątpliwego rozeznania w sprawach Bitcoina, wiele osób nie dopuszcza możliwości, że Craig Wright ma coś wspólnego z postacią Satoshi Nakamoto.
-Jak to celnie ujął Ian Grigg na swoim blogu: *Craig Wright is not the god you wanted him to be*.
+Jak to celnie ujął Ian Grigg na swoim blogu:

+> Craig is not the god you wanted.
+Like most geeks of extraordinary talent, he didn't get there by working on his social skills.

+#### Medialne fiasko

+Ciekawy jest *insight* Iana Grigga odnośnie zakończonej medialnym fiaskiem zeszłorocznej (maj 2016) próby udowodnienia, że Craig Wright to Satoshi Nakamoto:

+> The 'fake signing' event was shocking.
+But it actually makes some sort of sense, if only you had the inside view.
+Here's some background: the 'big reveal' was not what CSW [Craig S. Wright] contracted for.
+He didn't want to 'out' at any time, but was persuaded this had to happen. (...)
+He also set limits on the public exposure: he contracted for one low key interview.
+Just.
+That's it.
+Only.
+Fair enough, right?
+Apparently not.
+The performance artists that did the reveal totally breached those limits.
+They created a circus.
+They took an insular, isolated maths code geek and turned him into a pop star.

+A tak uzasadnia swoją opinię że to nie był żart:

+> How do I now?
+A little thing called due diligence.
+I've now quizzed Craig on three outrageous statements.
+In each case, these statements have been founded.
+With serious arguments that change a lot of things.

 #### Autonomiczny algorytm optymalizacyjny